-DISCLOSURES UNDER PILLAR 3 OF THE CAPITAL ADEQUACY FRAMEWORK (BASEL III GUIDELINES) FOR THE YEAR ENDED $31^{\rm st}$ MARCH 2017
+DISCLOSURES UNDER PILLAR 3 OF THE CAPITAL ADEQUACY FRAMEWORK (BASEL III GUIDELINES) AS ON $30^{\rm th}$ JUNE 2018.

-Table DF-11 : Composition of Capital as on March 31, 2017 Basel III common disclosure template to be used during the transition of regulatory adjustments Amounts Subject to Pre-Basel III Treatment Ref No. 77 Cap on inclusion of provisions in Tier 2 under - 78 standardised approach Provisions eligible for inclusion in Tier 2 in - respect of exposures subject to internal ratings- - 79 based approach (prior to application of cap) Cap for inclusion of provisions in Tier 2 under - internal ratings-based approach - l instruments subject to phase-out arrangements (only able between March 31, 2017 and March 31, 2022) - Current cap on CET1 instruments subject to N.A. phase out arrangements - 81 Amount excluded from CET1 due to cap N.A. (excess over cap after redemptions and maturities) - 82 Current cap on AT1 instruments subject to - phase out arrangements - 83 Amount excluded from AT1 due to cap (excess - over cap after redemptions and maturities) - 84 Current cap on T2 instruments subject to phase - out arrangements - 85 Amount excluded from T2 due to cap (excess - over cap after redemptions and maturities) -
+74 Mortgage servicing rights (net of related tax liability) 75 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) 77 Cap on inclusion of provisions in Tier 2 under (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) Applicable caps on the inclusion of provisions in Tier 2 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) 34,600 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) exposures subject to standardised approach (prior to application of cap) application of cap) 77 Cap on inclusion of provisions in Tier 2 under standardised approach Provisions eligible for inclusion in Tier 2 in respect of - exposures subject to internal ratings-based approach (prior to application of cap) 79 Cap for inclusion of provisions in Tier 2 under internal - ratings-based approach Capital instruments subject to phase-out arrangements (only applicable between March 31, 2018 and March 31, 2022) - Current cap on CET1 instruments subject to phase out N.A. arrangements 81 Amount excluded from CET1 due to cap (excess over N.A. cap after redemptions and maturities) 82 Current cap on AT1 instruments subject to phase out - arrangements Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) Current cap on T2 instruments subject to phase out arrangements Amount excluded from T2 due to cap (excess over cap after redemptions and maturities)